geek/nanite/README.md

 ```

 ##### multiMode: _true|false - default: false_
 Allows multiple handlers to handle the same message.
-This behaviour essentially replicates
+This behaviour replicates
 an eventing based model over a command based one.

 ##### passthrough: _true|false - default: false_
-Allows messages to passed through to piped streams even if they have already been handled by
+Allows messages to be passed through to piped streams even if they have already been handled by
 a subscribed handler.
 Needs to be enabled even if `multiMode` is set to true.

 ### .handlers
 A [patrun][] instance that represents all of the handlers for a given instance of Nanite.
 Exposed
-to allow the use of pathrun's internal commands which allow you to query and output the handler
+to allow the use of pathrun's internal commands, providing the ability to query and output the handler
 tree in a variety of ways.
 See the [patrun repo][] for more information.

 ``` js